 Second Best Seats: Bench seats facing the front or back window

 On most Washington State ferries, you’ll find large picture windows lining the bow (front) and stern (back) of the ferry.
 In fact, these seating areas will be identical but reversed on each end of the boat, since Washington State ferries have motors at both ends allowing for faster docking, loading, and departure.
-On a cold or wet day, these are the best seats in the house for sightseeing, although on some classes of many fairies this area is less sheltered from the weather or climate controlled than other seating areas.
+On a cold or wet day, these are the best seats in the house for sightseeing.
+Note, though, that on smaller ferries this area may be exposed to weather.

-How to get this seat: On most ferries, this seating area is not in high demand – as most folks who want to sit down for the duration of the sail want to do so in the comfort of fully indoor seating.
-(Good news for Bainbridge Island travelers though: on the class of ferry used for this route, this seating section is warm, dry, and fully indoors)
+How to get this seat: On most ferries, this seating area is not in high demand (most folks who want to sit down for the duration of the trip want to do so in the comfort of fully indoor seating).
+Good news for Bainbridge Island travelers: on the type of ferry used for this route, this seating section is warm, dry, and fully indoors.

-Usually found lining the outer walls, My second favorite seating on a Washington state ferry are the padded booths that give you a front row seat to an amazing view out the large picture windows lining the sides of the boat.
+Usually found lining the outer walls, my second favorite seats on a Washington state ferry are the padded booths that give you a front-row seat to an amazing view out the large picture windows lining the sides of the boat.

-How to get this seat: while tourists to rush to the outdoor decks at bow and stern, commuters quickly call dibs on the booths with cupholders, tables, and long cushioned benches that offer the weariest passengers a chance for a nap.
+How to get this seat: While tourists rush to the outdoor decks at bow and stern, commuters quickly call dibs on the booths with cupholders, tables, and cushioned benches that offer weary passengers a chance for a nap.
 If your ferry is crowded, you’ll need to claim one of the seats immediately after boarding, not after exploring or spending time on an outdoor deck.

-How to get this seat: I have never seen a Washington state ferry with no seats remaining open- although it’s probably happened on packed holiday season sailings.
-Generally, people come and go from the section of WSF ferry seating, and finding a seat- or a group of seats for your party – is easy.
+How to get this seat: I have never seen a Washington state ferry with no seats remaining open.
+Generally, people come and go from this section of WSF ferry seating.
+Finding a seat here- or a group of seats for your party – is easy.

 Packing List for a Ferry Ride in Seattle

-- (spring/summer/fall) A headband or ear warmer – The biting winds generated by the swift sailing ferry, will have your burning ears send you indoors far before your body gets chilly.
+- A headband or ear warmer – The biting winds generated by a ferry ride on open water will numb unprotected ears before your body even has time to get cold.
 Plan ahead to be able to cover this sensitive body part- even for summer trips to Seattle.

-- Travel binoculars – tiny travel binoculars are one of the best travel purchases I ever made, and on a Washington state ferry they come in handy to get a close view of marine wildlife in the waters below deck or on the horizon.
-Get the pair I love on Amazon here.
+- Travel binoculars – Tiny travel binoculars are one of the best travel purchases I ever made, and on a Washington state ferry, they come in handy.
+Use binoculars to get a close view of marine wildlife in the waters below deck or on the horizon.
+Get the pair I love at Amazon here.

-The ferry ride with the best views of the mountains and the Seattle skyline also happens to be the most convenient for most tourists: the Seattle to Bainbridge Island ferry route (30min) is the best ferry route in Seattle.
-The Seattle to Bremerton route as a close second place.
-Both leave from the Downtown Seattle Ferry Terminal.
+The best ferry ride (based on views of the mountains and the Seattle skyline) is actually the easiest ride for most tourists.
+The Seattle to Bainbridge Island ferry route (30min) is the best ferry route in Seattle.
+The Seattle to Bremerton route (50 minutes) is a close second.
+Both ferries leave from the Downtown Seattle Ferry Terminal near Pike Place Market.

-I recommend the Bremerton route if you just want a ferry joyride- it’s about 50 minutes each way.
-Take the Bainbridge route (30 minutes each way) if you want to spend some time on a PNW island; Bainbridge Island is pedestrian-friendly and has lots of things to do.
+I recommend the Bremerton ferry route if you just want to ride a ferry.
+Take the Bainbridge route if you want to spend some time on a PNW island.
+Bainbridge Island is pedestrian-friendly and has lots of things to do.
 While there are things to do in Bremerton, it’s not an area well developed for tourism.